dotnet/AspNetCore.Docs/aspnetcore/security/authorization/simple.md

 The following two approaches can be used to apply authorization to Razor Page handler methods:

 * Use separate pages for page handlers requiring different authorization.
 Moved shared content into one or more [partial views](xref:mvc/views/partial).
+When possible, this is the recommended approach.
 * For content that must share a common page, write a filter that performs authorization as part of [IAsyncPageFilter.OnPageHandlerSelectionAsync](xref:Microsoft.AspNetCore.Mvc.Filters.IAsyncPageFilter.OnPageHandlerSelectionAsync%2A).
 The [PageHandlerAuth](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/security/authorization/simple/samples/3.1/PageHandlerAuth) GitHub project demonstrates this approach:
   * The [AuthorizePageHandlerFilter](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/security/authorization/simple/samples/3.1/PageHandlerAuth/AuthorizePageHandlerFilter.cs) implements the authorization filter:
   [!code-csharp[](~/security/authorization/simple/samples/3.1/PageHandlerAuth/Pages/Index.cshtml.cs?name=snippet)]